CaNS-World/CaNS/src/INFO_VISU.md

 ### checkpoint files

-A similar script also located in `utils/visualize_fields/gen_xdmf_easy/`, named `write_xdmf_restart.py`, can be used to generate medatada that allows to visualize the field data contained in all saved checkpoint files:
+A similar script also located in `utils/visualize_fields/gen_xdmf_easy/`, named `write_xdmf_restart.py`, can be used to generate metadata that allows to visualize the field data contained in all saved checkpoint files:

 ~~~
  $ python write_xdmf_restart.py
- Name of the pattern of the restart files to be visualzied [fld?*.bin]:
+ Name of the pattern of the restart files to be visualized [fld?*.bin]:
  Names of stored variables [VEX VEY VEZ PRE]:
  Name to be appended to the grid files to prevent overwriting [_fld]:
  Name of the output file [viewfld_DNS_fld.xmf]: